 When to Plant Bush Bean Seeds

-Bush beans should be directly seeded in the spring when soil reaches 65-75F (18-24C), and there is no longer a risk for a frost.
-Bush beans are determinate, meaning they grow to a certain size, about 2’ tall, blossom, turn out a single harvest of beans and then die.
+Bush beans should be directly sown in the spring when soil reaches 65 to 75°F, and there is no longer a risk for frost.
+Bush beans are determinate, meaning they grow to a certain size, about two feet tall, blossom, turn out a single harvest of beans, and then die.
 If you want a large crop to be ready almost all at once for canning or freezing, sow all of the seeds at the same time.
 If you want a higher, continuous yield throughout the season, you can have a succession of plantings with increments of 10 days, for example.

 Where to Plant Bush Bean Seeds

 Bush beans are very simple to grow; they do well in most gardens and in many soil types.
 Bush beans can grow in the garden or in a container.
 Because they grow during the summer heat with plenty of warmth and sun, mulch around the base of the plant to help retain a consistent moisture level (and prevent competing weeds from forming).
 Bush beans will stop flowering if put under the stress of drying out; a consistent watering schedule is required.
 Bush beans need to be planted in well-draining soil.

 Prepare the beds by amending them with compost and organic material so that you have loose, well-drained soil.
 Beans grow best in temperatures between 50 to 85°F, in full sun.
 Planting too early when the weather is wet and cooler than 55°F may cause your bean seeds to rot.
 Sow your bush beans 1 inch deep and 4 to 6 inches apart, with rows 18 to 24 inches apart.
 Beans have fragile roots, making transplanting them difficult.
 Direct sow when the soil is warm enough.
 Drip watering is better than overhead watering to prevent disease and fungus from setting in.
 One benefit of growing bush beans is you do not have to worry about crafting a supportive trellis.